neulab/prompt2model/prompt2model/dataset_processor/readme.md

 ## BaseProcessor

-The `BaseProcessor` is a foundational class for dataset processors, providing a common interface and defining essential methods for post-processing datasets.
+The `BaseProcessor` is a foundational class for dataset processors, providing a standard interface and defining essential methods for post-processing datasets.

 To create a dataset processor using the `BaseProcessor`, you need to subclass it and implement the following method:

-- `post_process_example()`: This method modifies the input column of a given example dictionary based on the task-specific requirements.
+- `post_process_example()`: This method modifies the input column of a given example dictionary based on task-specific requirements.

-The `BaseProcessor` class can be subclassed to implement custom dataset processing logic based on different task requirements or data formats.
+The `BaseProcessor` class can be subclassed to implement a custom dataset processing logic based on different task requirements or data formats.

 Refer to the unit tests in the `dataset_processor_test.py` file for examples of